sparisi/gym_gridworlds/README.md

 </p>

 &#10148; <strong>Noisy Observations</strong>
 Make the environment with `observation_noise=0.2` (or any float between 0 and 1).
-For default observations: the float represents the probability that the position observed by the agent is random.
-For RGB observations: the float represents the probability that a pixel will be white noise, as shown below.
+With default observations, the float represents the probability that the position observed by the agent is random.
+With RGB observations, it represents the probability that a pixel is white noise, as shown below.

 ```python
 import gymnasium